The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: The sunbather code

 In this module, we use the \texttt{Cloudy} output to calculate the transmission spectrum.
 We do not use the spectrum predicted by \texttt{Cloudy}. \texttt{Cloudy} is a hydrostatic code and thus does not include spectral line broadening due to the outflow velocity.
 Furthermore, instead of one simulation along the substellar direction, multiple simulations at different impact parameters from the planet would be needed to produce the correct transit geometry \citep[see e.g.,][]{young_non-local_2020}.
 Therefore, we instead postprocess the chemical state of the atmosphere that \texttt{Cloudy} calculates with a ray-tracing calculation as follows.

 The user provides a wavelength region and a set of atomic and ionic species for which to calculate the transit spectrum.
 For each species, \texttt{sunbather} includes a downloaded table of all spectral line coefficients of the NIST database.
 This table is filtered to only those lines that fall within the requested wavelength range.
 Each absorption line corresponds to a transition from a lower energy level of an atom/ion to a higher energy level.
 To calculate a spectral line, the number density of the lower energy level as a function of radius in the atmosphere is needed.
 For a given line in the NIST database, \texttt{sunbather} therefore first tries to identify if the lower energy level can be matched to any of the energy levels used by \texttt{Cloudy}.
-This is not always possible, since \texttt{Cloudy} includes only the lowest few (usually 15) energy levels of each atomic/ionic species.
-Additionally, \texttt{Cloudy} will sometimes `fold' higher energy levels together into one, or include energy levels that simply cannot be matched to the levels reported by NIST.
+This is not always possible, because we use the default \texttt{Cloudy} energy level selection, which for most species includes the 15 lowest levels.
+Additionally, \texttt{Cloudy} will sometimes ``fold'' multiple energy levels together into one, or include energy levels that simply cannot be matched to the levels reported by NIST.
 In those cases, the spectral line cannot be calculated.
-In practice, however, the strongest lines in a transit spectrum originate from the lowest few energy levels of an atom or ion, which can typically be matched to \texttt{Cloudy}'s energy levels.
-If so, \texttt{Cloudy} provides the number density of that energy level as a function of radius in the atmosphere.
+In practice, however, the strongest lines in a transit spectrum originate from the lowest few energy levels of an atom or ion, which are typically included in the default \texttt{Cloudy} selection.
+Therefore, we choose to not increase the number of energy levels included in \texttt{Cloudy} beyond the default selection, as this would increase the computation time.
+For the energy levels that can be matched to NIST, \texttt{Cloudy} provides the number density of that energy level as a function of radius in the atmosphere.

-We then project the 1D number density of the energy level $n_X(r)$, temperature $T(r)$ and velocity $v(r)$ profile onto a 2D semi-circle with the $x$-coordinate along the direction of the stellar light rays and the $y$-coordinate the impact parameter of the light rays with respect to the planet surface.
+We then project the 1D number density of the energy level $n_X(r)$, temperature $T(r),$ and velocity $v(r)$ profile onto a 2D semi-circle with the $x$-coordinate along the direction of the stellar light rays and the $y$-coordinate indicating the impact parameter of the light rays with respect to the planet surface.
 The velocity is directed radially outward, but only the $v_x$-component affects the Doppler shift of the observed line.
 By default, \texttt{sunbather} uses 100 rays, but this number can be changed if higher or lower precision is needed.
 The code then loops over each individual spectral line and calculates the cumulative optical depth of each of the 100 rays as a function of frequency $\nu$ as